Understanding Tilray's Unusual Options Activity | Benzinga

 Understanding Tilray's Unusual Options Activity

-Tilray (NASDAQ:TLRY) shares experienced unusual options activity on Friday.
-The stock price moved down to $13.58 following the option alert.
+On Tuesday, shares of Tilray (NASDAQ:TLRY) saw unusual options activity.
+After the option alert, the stock price moved down to $12.66.

 - Trade Type: CALL